Exploring the strong interaction of three-body systems at the LHC: Correlation function of a three--body system

 As an additional check, the light red band in the right panel of Fig.~\ref{fig:TheoryPD} shows the \pd correlation function calculated in pionless effective field theory~\cite{Hammer:2019poc} (Pionless EFT) calculation at next-to-leading order (NLO).
 The nuclear interaction within this approach is much simpler than the AV18+UIX potential~\cite{Viviani:2023kxw}; the NN interaction is determined by only the $s$-wave NN scattering lengths and effective ranges up to NLO, while the NNN interaction is fixed by either the \isotope[3]{H} binding energy or the n--d $s$-wave scattering length.
 For the Pionless EFT calculation, the additional uncertainty from truncating the EFT expansion at NLO can be estimated as 10\%.
-Taking this into account, in the regime where the theory is applicable ($k^*$ below the pion mass $\sim$ 140~\MeVc), the Pionless EFT results are largely compatible with the HH calculation using the AV18+UIX force.
+Taking this into account, in the regime where the theory is applicable ($k^*$ below the pion mass of approximately 140~\MeVc), the Pionless EFT results are largely compatible with the HH calculation using the AV18+UIX force.

-The fact that the experimental \pd correlation function can only be described by a full-fledged calculation of a three-body system that considers the single nucleons as active degrees of freedom and that the shape of the correlation function is also sensitive to the inclusion of different partial waves in the interaction demonstrates for the first time that deuteron--proton correlations measured in pp collisions at the LHC access the three-nucleon system at short distances.
+The fact that the experimental \pd correlation function can be described only by a full-fledged calculation of a three-body system that considers the single nucleons as active degrees of freedom and that the shape of the correlation function is also sensitive to the inclusion of different partial waves in the interaction demonstrates for the first time that deuteron--proton correlations measured in pp collisions at the LHC access the three-nucleon system at short distances.
 Indeed, past measurements of correlations involving deuterons~\cite{Chitwood:1985zz,Pochodzalla:1986ova,Pochodzalla:1987zz,Wosinskapd} have been interpreted by means of the LL calculation combined with a value of the source radius larger than the one found for other hadron--hadron pairs in the same colliding system.
 This misinterpretation of the data was caused by the lack of correct microscopic calculations of the \pd system.
+It has to be observed that the current formulation of the correlation function does not guarantee invariance under unitarity transformations for distances below 1 fm, and hence the sensitivity of the observable is limited to the range $r^*>1$ fm.
+For the specific data-set analyzed in this work, the distances obtained for the pair of interest are mostly above 1.5 fm.